We are here to help.

 - Amplifiers, and certain other electronic items (exceptions exist for certain items with trial periods - but the items are not returnable once those periods have expired.)

-- Broken bass bows you've had for more than a few days (see below for full explanation on this subject)
+- Broken bass bows you've had for more than a few days (see the bottom of the page for full explanation on this subject)

 - Items that have been misused, abused, or improperly installed.